eragnms/pythontemplate/README.rst

 Tools and conventions to use
 ============================
 - Use Python 3 (on a machine running Python 2 as default do install with pip3).
 - Pipenv is used.
-Install with "sudo pip install pipenv".
+Install with "sudo pacman -S python-pipenv".
 - Pytest is used for unit testing.
 - Pre-commit is used.
 Install pre-commit with "sudo pip install pre-commit" and then "pre-commit install" in the project's root folder.
 Pre-commit requires a file .pre-commit-config.yaml in the project root.
+- In the file .pre-commit-config.yaml do not use master or main for rev, instead use "$ pre-commit autoupdate" to update to the lates revisions.
 - Black is used and triggered by pre-commit, or by "$ black .".
 Install with "sudo pip install black".
 - MyPy is used and is integrated by pre-commit.
 To integrate into Emacs one need to put "((python-mode . ((flycheck-checker . python-mypy))))" into the project's .dir-locals.el.
 MyPy also requires a __init__.py file in each directory containing modules to be imported.
 Install MyPy with "sudo pip install mypy".
 - Flake8 is used by using pre-commit, see `pre-commit <https://pre-commit.com/>`_, and by changing max line length to 88 in a .flake8 file in the project root.